 - Pyometra is an extremely common disease of unspayed female dogs.
 One in four unspayed female dogs who have survived to age 10 will get it.

 - Treatment is expensive.

-- Treatment involves surgery in a potentially unstable patient.
+- Treatment involves surgery on a potentially unstable patient.
 Mortality rates with surgery have been reported as high as 17%.

 - Spaying prevents the whole thing.

-The older unspayed female dog has an irregular heat cycle.
+Older, unspayed female dogs have an irregular heat cycle.
 There is no end of cycling comparable to human menopause.
 If you still decide against spaying, be familiar with the signs of pyometra, which include loss of appetite, lethargy, vomiting, excessive thirst, and usually (but not always) obvious vaginal discharge.

 Check the laws in your area, or ask your veterinarian.

 Now That We Know Why it is a Good Idea to Spay, What Exactly Happens?